apache/incubator-kie-kogito-images/README.md

 - ENABLE_EVENTS: enable the events add-on
 - JOBS_SERVICE_PERSISTENCE: select which persistence variant to use

-Note, as the Jobs Services are built on top of Quarkus, we can also set any configured supported by Quarkus using either environment variables or system properties.
+Note: As the Jobs Services are built on top of Quarkus, we can also set any configuration supported by Quarkus using either environment variables or system properties.

 Using environment variables: